ericclack/python-text-adventure/doc/part1.rst

    player = input("What's your name explorer? ")
    print("Welcome to the caves of Xandos,", player)

-Since we're in the REPL, we can test out any part of our code, so type these lines one at a time:
+Since we're in the console, we can test out any part of our code, so type these lines one at a time:

 .. code:: python